jkr11/cache_simulation/README.md

 The total number of hits and misses is the sum of the counters in L1 and L2.

-For cross-row accesses, the L1 cache latency is counted twice, as our implementation splits each access into two.
+For cross-row accesses, the L1 cache latency is counted twice, as the implementation splits each access into two.

 Cycle counting occurs in run_simulation, while latencies are handled using wait(2 * latency, SC_NS) in each of the three modules.

 ## Literature review

-The literature research revealed that the standard latencies are L1 = 4 cycles, L2 = 16 and memory = 400 cycles.
+The literature research revealed that the standard latencies are L1 = 4 cycles, L2 = 16 cycles and memory = 400 cycles.
 Furthermore, unaligned memory access is used in standard implementations.
 Directly associative caches enable simple implementation of access and management.
 Write-through simplifies implementation and coherence.

 ## Methodology and measurement environment